Swine influenza: Between pigs

-Influenza is quite common in pigs, with about half of breeding pigs having been exposed to the virus in the US.
+Influenza is common in pigs.
+About half of breeding pigs in the USA have been exposed to the virus.
 Antibodies to the virus are also common in pigs in other countries.

 The main route of transmission is through direct contact between infected and uninfected animals.
 These close contacts are particularly common during animal transport.
 Intensive farming may also increase the risk of transmission, as the pigs are raised in very close proximity to each other.
-The direct transfer of the virus probably occurs either by pigs touching noses, or through dried mucus.
+Direct transfer of the virus probably occurs though pigs touching noses or through dried mucus.
 Airborne transmission through the aerosols produced by pigs coughing or sneezing are also an important means of infection.
 The virus usually spreads quickly through a herd, infecting all the pigs within just a few days.
 Transmission may also occur through wild animals, such as wild boar, which can spread the disease between farms.

 To humans

 People who work with poultry and swine, especially those with intense exposures, are at increased risk of zoonotic infection with influenza virus endemic in these animals, and constitute a population of human hosts in which zoonosis and reassortment can co-occur.
 Vaccination of these workers against influenza and surveillance for new influenza strains among this population may therefore be an important public health measure.
 Transmission of influenza from swine to humans who work with swine was documented in a small surveillance study performed in 2004 at the University of Iowa.
 This study, among others, forms the basis of a recommendation that people whose jobs involve handling poultry and swine be the focus of increased public health surveillance.
 Other professions at particular risk of infection are veterinarians and meat processing workers, although the risk of infection for both of these groups is lower than that of farm workers.